TERREMEMBER/znbase/docs/content/v2.2/quick-start/build-apps/scala/ycql.md

 title: Build a Scala application that uses YCQL
 headerTitle: Build a Scala application
 linkTitle: Scala
-description: Build a Scala application with the Yugabyte Java Driver for YCQL and sbt dependency.
+description: Build a Scala application with the ZNbase Java Driver for YCQL and sbt dependency.
 block_indexing: true
 menu:
   v2.2: